mateuszklimek/datametrics/README.md

 There are celery tasks running every minute (could be configured to something more/less often in `settings.py`) Tasks are doing calls to APIs to gather info about crypto and stock prices, transform received data to `graphite` metrics format and do HTTP requests with metrics (in `json` format using BasictAuth) to graphite.

+## Grafana part

+Currenlty created dashboard for this project is here: https://redata.grafana.net/d/sxT6ujOMk/simple-trading-board?orgId=1 It's possible edit what if shown and display new matrics if they are exported (specified in `settings.py`)

 ## Running manual ingestion locally

 To run/test ingestion locally you need to install requires, make sure your environment has variables needed by this project and then run python run_once script.
 Run `python run_once -h` for help.
 Current project was tested with `python 3.8.5`